ansible/lightbulb/examples/apache-basic-playbook/README.md

-# apache_playbook
+# apache-centos

 If the nodes aren't already up, you'll need to run:

 	vagrant up node-1 node-2

 ### Topics covered

+* playbook
-* Inventory
+* inventory
-* Creating a playbook.
+* initializing a role
-* Using vars
+* roles
-* Using with_items
+* tagging
-* Using host ranges
+* templates

 ### General flow

-Configuring systems with ad-hoc tasks can be annoying -- and ad-hoc tasks don't really keep a good record of how a system ***should*** be configured.

-In this example, we show how to use a simple playbook to setup Apache on 2 hosts.
+Plain-old playbooks are not very re-usable.
+So here we've taken the same concepts in the apache-paybook example and built an apache role.

+### Commands

 	ansible-playbook site.yml